red-data-tools/red_amber/doc/DataFrame.md

     2 :age_in_1993 uint8      3 [68, 49, 28]
     ```

-- key_pairs by a block
+- Key pairs by a block

     `rename {block}` is also acceptable.
 We can't use both arguments and a block at a same time.
 The block should return key_pairs as a Hash of `{existing_key => new_key}`.
 Block is called in the context of self.